 "I went up the mountain to find my way.
 I trusted the tall tales of the ancient trees.
 They told me to follow the animals to the medicine places and find the lost crest of the thunderbird nest.
 Like a little pine I stood atop that place of vision and grew cold.
 Then a great bird - grey as a storm cloud - hatched inside my heart.
 My spirit flew free and I soared high into the sky."

 Out of respect to those of you who are seeking to know more about me, I share with you the following information.
-I trust it will help you understand the nature of the work that I do.
+I trust it will help you to understand the nature of the work that I do.

 I am originally from North Bay, Ontario, Canada.
 I was adopted as a child so my roots have always been a great mystery to me.
 But I did finally learn I have Algonquin Kitchizibi (Great River) blood and Métis/French Canadian roots on my biological father's side.
 It's with this heritage I am a "mixed-blood" person.

 Before I knew what my purpose was as a knowledge keeper, I had many things to learn myself.
 And I still am.
 I spend a lot of time out on the land - out in the bush - so to speak.
 Here I get deeply engaged in my learning guided by the spirits of the land: the stones, plants, trees and animals; the crawlers, the walkers swimmers and flyers.
 An Algonquin elder once said to me, "The word eagle and the word ego sound very much alike.
 There's a fine line between fearlessness and foolishness."
 So very true.

 After the end of my career as a commercial artist, I went back to what I knew best and became a wilderness adventure guide.
 For many years I took people canoeing, hiking & snowshoeing to all the beautiful places that inspired me.
 I wanted to help people see the medicine of traditional Algonquin territory just west of Ottawa.
-But no trails even existed to all the medicine places and scenic sites I had become well acquainted with.
+But no trails even existed to all the medicine places and sacred sites I had become well acquainted with.